 One of the most important steps we take is to locally source as much of the wonderful food you’ll eat while you’re here.
 We purchase most of our breakfast meats from Clark Farms in Sequim, the oldest continually owned and operated family farm in the state of Washington.
 Their commitment to “healthy animals, healthy soil,” humane treatment, and feed with no antibiotics, and no added steroids or hormones, makes Clark Farms an ideal partner for Maitland Manor.
 These meats just taste better and we think you’ll appreciate the difference.
 During the summer and fall, almost all of the fruit you’ll eat here is local.
-We grow our own greens, edible flowers, herbs, blackberries, walnuts, and some vegetables right here in our yard.
+We grow our own greens, edible flowers, herbs, blackberries, blueberries, walnuts, and some vegetables right here in our yard.
 We source the rest from local farms and orchards.

 Drink a smoothie, iced tea, or iced coffee around here and you’ll be given a metal straw to use instead of plastic.
 Taking it to-go?
 We’ll use biodegradable cups and covers, along with high-quality paper straws.

 We do provide a Keurig coffee maker in each guest room.
 Some of the K-Cups we provide, such as the San Francisco French Roast, are provided in recyclable mesh versions.
 We provide a ceramic waste can near each machine for your coffee and K-Cup waste.
 We try to recycle as much of that as possible.
 We also provide wooden coffee sticks instead of plastic.